Periya Marudhu (film)

 Periya Marudhu is a 1994 Indian Tamil-language action film directed by N. K. Viswanathan.
 The film stars Vijayakanth, Ranjitha and Pragathi.
-It was released on 2 November 1994 during Diwali.
+It was released on 2 November 1994.

 Plot

 Periya Marudhu amputated Marimuthu for grabbing his land and he is sent to jail.
 After spending two years behind bars, Periya Marudhu is back to his village.

-In the past, Periya Marudhu became orphan at a very early age and tried hard to live through.
-Impressed by Periya Marudhu's strength, Sivasankaran brought him at his home.
+In the past, Periya Marudhu became an orphan at a very early age and tried hard to live through.
+Impressed by Periya Marudhu's strength, Sivasankaran brought him to his home.
 Since then, Periya Marudhu considers Sivasankaran as his best friend and works as his faithful henchman while Sivasankaran considers him as his common henchman.
 Sivasankaran is involved in land grabbing, in women kidnapping and raping.
 The villagers hate Sivasankaran and Periya Marudhu.

 After losing her sister, Kaveri decides to live with Periya Marudhu, her last relative.
 Kaveri loves Periya Marudhu and tries to change his behaviour.
 Sivasankaran, who fears to lose his faithful henchman, kills Kaveri.

 Periya Marudhu decides to take revenge and becomes a good man.